ambervg/devinterp-vision/README.md

     --step 1
     ```
     🧹 **Step 3B**: Pick a single value for epsilon and gamma, based on:
     - MALA Acceptance Rate: Generally, the best option is to pick the highest one.
+[Furman & Lau (2024)](https://arxiv.org/abs/2402.03698) recommend calibrating epsilon and gamma to reach a MALA acceptance rate of 0.90.
-        - Calibration sweep showing the LLC over time for the trained ResNet18 model given different values for epsilon (learning rate) and gamma (localization): Ensure there are no large peaks.
+    - Calibration sweep showing the LLC over time for the trained ResNet18 model given different values for epsilon (learning rate) and gamma (localization).
     ```bash
     # Now, plot a curve of your favourite.
 Fill in the --epsilon and --gamma accordingly.